 Marble pattern is different from the blotched tabby pattern.
-Here, the classical markings (oyster shell or wing) butterfly are horizontally elongated, looking like veined marble or clouded leopard markings.
+Here, the classical markings (oyster shell or butterflv wing) are horizontally elongated, looking like veined marble or clouded leopard markings.
 The ground colour bands should be as wide as the marbled bands, the latter being closer in the middle.
-Preference should be given to the coats displaying at least three tones: the ground colour, pattern colour and the intense colour outlining these markings.
-Contrast should be The must extreme. belly have markings.
+Preference aiven should be to the coats displaying at least three tones: the ground colour, pattern colour and the intense colour outlining these markings.
+Contrast should be The extreme. bellv must have markings.
 On the head, the typical tabby make-up is strong and bold.
 Whisker pads, throat, belly ground colour and inner part of the legs are off white, the lighter the better.

 Coat may be slightly longer in kittens than adults.
+Paw pads and nose leather may be consistent with coat colour or partly or totally pink.

-Vertical bands (mackerel tabby pattern)

-Spots pattern not consistent with pattern description.
+Strongly concave profile.
+Vertical bands (mackerel tabby pattern) Spots pattern not consistent with pattern description.

 Belly not patterned.
 Lack of Mascara outline on nose.
-Concave profile.
+Nose break.
 White lockets and white spots in general.
 General show penalties and withholdings.